algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 1. Ensure the anti-theft device is not in a particular battery-saving mode.
 2. Move the device during 30 seconds.
-3. Verify in the logs and in the console of the web-server that you received a notification payload.
+3. Verify in the logs and in the console of the web server that you received a notification payload.

 ### 32. Eco-mode - Position and battery updates